kingmoc/single-page-checkout-cjs-react/README.md

 ![](src/img/variant-property.JPG)

 We can handle this data in our `<ProuductCard />` component where we are currently displaying product info.
-You can display the options how you like but our example will use a dropdown.
-Because of how dropdowns are configured with Semantic UI - we have to provide an options array of objects with a certain format.
+You can display the options how you like but our example will use a drop-down.
+Because of how drop-downs are configured with Semantic UI - we have to provide an options array of objects with a certain format.

 ```javascript
     useEffect(() => {